 2. ESMC’s Responsibilities: ESMC will implement the Program, which will include an Enrollment Specialist working with the Producer to collect data relating to the Producer’s land management practices and site conditions.
 ESMC will analyze such data to identify Environmental Benefits for purposes of generating Credits, and may analyze improvements in water quality, and/or improved water use efficiencies for the purpose of evaluating the opportunities for generating future credits under an addendum to this Agreement.

 3. Producer’s Responsibilities: The Producer agrees to implement eligible agricultural management practices and to use the Portal to accurately record data that documents Environmental Benefits associated with the Producer’s use of the Property.
 Producers will not pay to participate in the Program or be required to purchase any inputs to participate in the Program.
-Producers will participate in the monetization and sale of such Credits as further provided in this Agreement.
+Producers will participate in the generation of such Credits and receive payment to the extent of any annual sales of such Credits as further provided in this Agreement.

-4. Term: The initial Term of this Agreement commences on the Effective Date of this Agreement and terminates on the date that is five (5) years following the Effective Date, subject to automatic one-year renewal terms until terminated as provided in the General Terms and Conditions.
+4. Term: The initial Term of this Agreement commences on the Effective Date of this Agreement and terminates on the date that is five (5) years following the Effective Date, subject to automatic renewal for periods of five (5) years unless terminated as provided in the General Terms and Conditions.

 5. Sale and Credits: The data recorded by the Producer regarding Environmental Benefits are expected to generate Credits.
 Credits generated from such data will be deposited into a segregated account established in the Producer’s name and managed by ESMC.
 ESMC will seek to arrange sales of Credits to third parties to effectuate the purposes of this Agreement, including providing compensation to the Producer.